chandangowdacbkrewops/document/docs/01-business/12-assumptions-risks-dependencies.md

 # 1. Introduction

-This chapter documents the key assumptions, risks, dependencies, constraints, and mitigation strategies associated with the successful delivery and operation of the KrewOps platform.
-These factors provide transparency for stakeholders and help project teams proactively identify and manage uncertainties throughout the product lifecycle.
+This chapter documents the key assumptions, risks, dependencies, constraints, and mitigation strategies associated with the successful delivery and operation of the KrewOps Digital Workforce Marketplace.

+These factors provide transparency for stakeholders and help project teams proactively identify, monitor, and manage uncertainties throughout the product lifecycle.

 ---